natsuzin/natsuzin/README.md

 - 👋 Hi, I’m @natsuzin
 - 👀 I'm interested in learning more about programming
 - 🌱 I’m currently studying Computer Science and learning about some programming languages
-- 💞️ I’m looking to collaborate on game programming, maybe
 - 📫 You can contact me at e-mail: suzinnath@gmail.com

 <!---